chinu0105/assignment5-cloudformation-iamuser/README.md

   --capabilities CAPABILITY_NAMED_IAM
 ```

-> Note: This repository does not contain any actual AWS credentials or secret material.
-You must provide your own AWS credentials via the AWS CLI, environment variables, or other supported methods before deploying.
+> Ensure your AWS credentials are configured before deploying.
+This repository does not include AWS credentials or secrets.

 ## Parameters

-- `IAMUserName` — Name of the IAM user to create.
+- `IAMUserName` — IAM user name to create.
 Default: `contractor-user`
-- `Environment` — Deployment environment tag.
+- `Environment` — Environment tag.
 Allowed values: `dev`, `staging`, `prod`.
 Default: `dev`

 ## Outputs

 - `IAMUserName` — IAM user name created by the stack
 - `IAMUserArn` — ARN of the created IAM user
-- `GroupName` — Group name assigned to the user
+- `GroupName` — Name of the group assigned to the user
 - `PolicyArn` — ARN of the managed policy attached to the group

 ## Notes

-- The policy uses wildcard resources (`'*'`) for simplicity.
-Review and tighten resource scopes before production use.
+- The current policy uses wildcard resources (`'*'`) for simplicity.
+Tighten resource scope for production deployments.
-- The template tags the user with `ManagedBy=CloudFormation`, `Environment`, and `Purpose=ContractorAccess`.
+- The created user is tagged with `ManagedBy=CloudFormation`, the selected `Environment`, and `Purpose=ContractorAccess`.